eForms Logo

 Indiana Lease Agreement Templates (6)

 An Indiana lease agreement is a contract between a landlord and tenant for the renting of commercial or residential property.
-The tenant will view the property and, if interested, will negotiate with the landlord.
-After a deal has been reached, the landlord will verify the tenant’s credit and income.
+After a deal has been reached, the landlord will verify the tenant's credit and income.
 Once approved, the landlord will devise a lease to be signed by both parties.

 Rental Application – Used to screen and ensure that a potential tenant is the same person they claim to be when applying to use the space.

-Standard Lease Agreement – Most common type of contract with the time period being fixed.
-Usually a 12-month arrangement but can be any time period as determined by the parties.
+Standard Lease Agreement – The most common type of contract with the time period being fixed.
+Usually, is a 12-month period, but it can be any time period as determined by the parties.

 Download: PDF, MS Word, OpenDocument